coding-lemur/wateringsystem2-controller-esp32/README.md

 ## Status

 :construction: Still in development!
-No final version at the moment! :construction_worker: :building_constructio
+No final version at the moment! :construction_worker: :building_construction:

 ## Description